 PORT will be assigned to each of your dynos separately through the

 PORT environment variable.
-Heroku recomends running your Rails 4 app on a concurrent webserver such as Unicorn.
+Heroku recomends running your Rails 4 app on a concurrent webserver such as Puma.
 If you do not specify a Procfile, Heroku will run your application using webrick through the

 $ rails server command.
 While webrick is available through the standard library, we do not recommend using in production.
 To get the best performance and most consistent experience we recommend you specify how to run your web service in your Procfile.